Effects of fuel and soot concentrations on the inception and development of contrails: Results

-In order to gain further insights into the mixing process, we transform the intensity of instantaneous ice scattering into probability of finding ice at a given location conditioned on the average $T$ and $p_\rt{vap}$.
-We calculate $p_\rt{vap}=p_\infty x_\rt{vap}^{\ce{H2O}}$, where it is assumed that $x_\rt{vap}^{\ce{H2O}}$ scales in the same way as the normalized soot concentration (Fig. \ref{fig:TempProfile}b).
-The conditioned probability is then expressed in the familiar $p_v - T$ coordinates in Fig. \ref{fig:SAC_prob} for aiding comparison with the Schmidt-Appleman criteria \cite{schmidt1941entstehung, appleman1953formation,paoli2016contrail}.
+In order to gain further insights into the mixing process, we transform the intensity of instantaneous ice scattering into probability of finding ice $\mathcal{P}(\rt{ice})$ at a given location conditioned on the $\bar{T}$ and $\bar{p}_\rt{vap}$.
+We calculate $p_\rt{vap}=p_\infty x^\rt{v}_{\ce{H2O}}$, where it is assumed that $x^\rt{v}_{\ce{H2O}}$ scales in the same way as the normalized $Y_s$ (Fig. \ref{fig:TempProfile}b).
+The conditioned probability is then expressed in the familiar $p_\rt{vap} - T$ coordinates in Fig. \ref{fig:SAC_prob} for aiding comparison with the Schmidt-Appleman criteria \cite{schmidt1941entstehung, appleman1953formation,paoli2016contrail}.
 The ice ($p^{\mathrm{ice/sat}} _{\mathrm{vap}}$) and liquid water ($p^{\mathrm{liq/sat}} _{\mathrm{vap}}$) saturation curves are also shown.
 Regions above the ($p^{\mathrm{liq/sat}} _{\mathrm{vap}}$) represent the supersaturated regions where ice nucleation occurs.
-Since the mixing happens along an isobaric line, the mixing process typically follows a straight line in the $p_v - T$ coordinates, with exhaust conditions as the starting point and ambient conditions as the final.
-Given that the slope exceeds the threshold value, the probability of ice nucleation is noted to depend on the local supersaturation.
-Higher supersaturation environments allow smaller vortical structures with shorter timescales to complete nucleation and growth, thereby increasing the probability of finding ice in those locations.
+Since mixing happens along an isobaric line, the mixing process typically follows a straight line in the $p_\rt{v} - T$ coordinates, with exhaust conditions as the starting point and ambient conditions as the final.
+Naturally, the slope increases with increasing $x^\rt{v}_{\ce{H2O}}$ in the exhaust and is consequently higher for propane flames (Fig. \ref{fig:SAC_prob}d-f) at similar $\phi$ values.
+As the slope increases, the maximum supersaturation increases, and so does $\mathcal{P}(\rt{ice})$.
+Further, the probability of finding ice among the cases is found to be proportional to their $x^\rt{v}_{\ce{H2O}}$ and $N_\rt{s}$.
+Thus, higher supersaturation environments allow smaller vortical structures with shorter timescales to complete nucleation and growth, thereby increasing the probability of finding ice in those locations.

-Naturally, the slope increases with increasing water vapor content in the exhaust and is consequently higher for propane flames (Fig. \ref{fig:SAC_prob}d-f) at similar equivalence ratios.
-As the slope increases, the maximum supersaturation increases, and so does the probability of finding ice.
-Interestingly, the probability of finding ice among the cases is found to be proportional to their water vapor content.
-This implies that while the probability of finding ice remains dependent on the exhaust water vapor content for a given scalar field, the intensity of scattered light also depends on the number density of soot particles.

 \addvspace{10pt}